British Iron Age: Economy of Iron Age Britain

-With regard to animal husbandry, cattle represented a significant investment in pre-Roman Britain, as they could be used as a source of portable wealth and to provide useful domestic by-products such as milk, cheese and leather.
+Cattle represented a significant investment in pre-Roman Britain, and were useful to provide milk, cheese and leather.
 In the later Iron Age, an apparent shift is visible, revealing a change in dominance from cattle rearing to that of sheep.
 Economically, sheep are significantly less labour-intensive, requiring fewer people per animal.

 Cattle and sheep dominate the osteo-archaeological record, but evidence for pig, ox, dog and rarely chicken is widely represented.
-There is generally an absence from environmental remains of hunted game and wild species as well as fresh and sea water species, even in coastal communities.
+There is generally an absence from remains of hunted game and wild species as well as fresh and sea water species, even in coastal communities.

 A key commodity of the Iron Age was salt, used for preservation and the supplementation of diet.
 Though difficult to find archaeologically, some evidence exists.
 Salterns, in which sea water was boiled to produce salt, are prevalent in the East Anglia fenlands.
 Additionally, Morris notes that some salt trading networks spanned over 75 km.